-Alcohol can cause night sweats in some people.
-Night sweats occur because alcohol can affect the nervous system and how the body regulates and senses body temperature, blood pressure, and heart activity.
+Alcohol can cause some people to feel hot and may lead to night sweats.
+This occurs when alcohol affects the nervous system and how the body regulates and senses body temperature, blood pressure, and heart activity.

 Night sweats may also result from alcohol withdrawal or alcohol intolerance.
 For people who already experience night sweats, including those going through menopause, consuming alcohol can worsen the sweating.

 Home remedies can usually help manage alcohol-induced night sweats.
 Such home remedies may include staying hydrated and keeping the bedroom at a comfortable temperature.

 People with alcohol dependency or intolerance should speak with a doctor.

 Alcohol can cause night sweats in several different ways.
 People may sweat more after drinking due to the below reasons.

 Effects on the heart and blood vessels

 With alcohol intake, the blood vessels in the skin tend to widen when the heart rate speeds up.
 This process is called vasodilation.

 Dilated blood vessels cause the skin to feel warm and flushed, which can trigger the release of sweat.
 This sweating could occur at any time of day.
 However, as many people drink alcohol in the evening, night sweats are common.

 While many people feel warm after drinking alcohol, the core body temperature drops as blood moves from the core to the skin through dilated blood vessels.
 Sweat also removes heat from the body.

 People who drink heavily or regularly may have night sweats several hours or days after consuming alcohol.
 Night sweats are a common symptom of alcohol withdrawal, often affecting people with alcohol use disorder (AUD).

 According to the National Institutes of Health (NIH), a 2019 survey suggested that

 Night sweats due to alcohol withdrawal are usually temporary but may last several days.
 Other withdrawal symptoms include: